 Once leadership is made aware of the adoption, and your operators are in place, it’s time to determine what types of campaigns you will be running for the various budget levels of your clients.
 This will help align sales with realistic operations and can help focus the operators for effectiveness and profitability.
 To avoid spending too much time on a campaign or making it too complicated, determine your RTB offering with a tiered system for different budget ranges.
 This can help guide not only the operator but also the client in what and how many tactics make the most sense for the campaign.
 Take a look at Choozle’s Campaign Planner Guide to help you with determining the tiers.

 - Give It Time

 Finally, once all the pieces are in place, and you start running programmatic, remember to give it time.
 It can take an operator some time to not only get comfortable with the platform itself but get things rolling with campaigns.
-Each campaign is going to be different and knowing exactly how to run and what to run for a campaign can take anywhere from a couple weeks to a couple months to get the hang of.
+Each campaign is going to be different and knowing exactly how to run and what to run for a campaign can take anywhere from a couple of weeks to a couple of months to get the hang of.
 But, once the basic understanding is in place, the operator will soon be able to see the optimizations and adjustments that can and will be made for each campaign.

 The transition to programmatic shouldn’t live with just the operator.
 It will take multiple people within the agency to make the adoption a complete success.
 However, with these four practices, the adoption of programmatic will be as easy as pie.